Switzerland in the Eurovision Song Contest 1966

 Switzerland was represented at the Eurovision Song Contest 1966 with the song "Ne vois-tu pas ?", composed by Pierre Brenner, with lyrics by Roland Schweizer, and performed by Madeleine Pascal.
 The Swiss participating broadcaster, the Swiss Broadcasting Corporation (SRG SSR), selected its entry through a national final.

 Before Eurovision

 Finale suisse du Grand Prix Eurovision

 The Swiss Broadcasting Corporation (SRG SSR) held a national final to select its entry for the Eurovision Song Contest 1966.
 The broadcaster received 26 submissions and ultimately selected six songs to take part in the selection, with two songs being performed each in French, German, and Italian.

-Swiss French broadcaster Télévision suisse romande (TSR) staged the national final on 5 February 1966 at 20:20 CET (18:20 UTC) in Geneva.
-It was presented by Heidi Abel, Mascia Cantoni, and Madeline Demartines.
+Swiss French broadcaster Télévision suisse romande (TSR) staged the national final on 5 February 1966 at 20:20 CET (19:20 UTC) in Geneva.
+It was presented by Heidi Abel, Mascia Cantoni, and Madeleine Demartines.
 Joe Waldys made a guest appearance.

 The voting consisted of 12 national juries, whose members gave 3 points to their favorite song, 2 to their second favorite, and 1 to their third favorite.
 The winner was the song "Ne vois-tu pas ?" composed by Pierre Brenner, written by Roland Schweizer, and performed by Madeleine Pascal.